 Petechiae can form just about anywhere on your body, even your eyelids or inside your mouth.

 Petechiae with a fever in children can be a sign of a serious infection like meningococcal disease.
 Have a doctor check these symptoms right away.

-The doctor will examine your child, look at the rash, and ask about her symptoms and recent illnesses.
+The doctor will examine your child, look at the rash, and ask about their symptoms and recent illnesses.
 Blood and urine tests may help pinpoint the cause of the spots.

 The rash itself doesn't need treatment.
-If your petechiae are caused by a virus, they should clear up as soon as the infection goes away.
+If it’s caused by a virus, the spots should clear up as soon as the infection goes away.

 If you have a bacterial infection, you may need to take antibiotics.
 Make sure you take the full dose of medicine, even if you start to feel better.